Make a contract!

 With anything but the smallest of jobs it pays to have a contract with any builders, contractors and possibly sub-contractors you may employ:

-- The JCTJoint Contracts Tribunal do a guide to building contracts with their guide to the Contract Families
+- The JCTJoint Contracts Tribunal do guides to building contracts along with their range of Contract Families

 - The RIBARoyal Institute of British Architects do a range of contracts